34andm/quickstart/user.md

 permalink: /user/
 ---

-The user quickstart describes how users can connect to the Owncloud server using the iOS mobile client.
-The task in this section require that you have administrative privileges to install and configure apps on your iOS device.
+The user quickstart describes how users can connect to the ownCloud server using the iOS mobile client.
+The task in this section requires that you have administrative privileges to install and configure apps on your iOS device.

 ## Connecting to an ownCloud Server